Laura Fuentes

 The best temperature to bake salmon by itself is 350F but when cooked with other foods, such as vegetables, anywhere between 400F and 425F will yield good results.

-Potatoes will always need more time in the oven than most other foods; that’s why the salmon and broccoli go in first at 425F, and mid-way through the cooking process you add the salmon and the broccoli to the baking sheet and continue roasting the potatoes until the end.
+Potatoes will always need more time in the oven than most other foods; that’s why the potatoes go in first at 425F, and mid-way through the cooking process you add the salmon and the broccoli to the baking sheet and continue roasting the potatoes until the end.

 on the left, raw salmon and broccoli with potatoes on a baking sheet.
 On the right, baked salmon and broccoli with potatoes.